tact-lang/pitaya/docs/SPECIFICATION.md

 Session resumption is handled via Claude Code's `--resume` CLI flag with the session_id.

-**Container Status Tracking**: The implementation uses an additional status tracking mechanism via `/tmp/orchestrator_status/` on the host filesystem.
-Container labels include `instance_status` which is updated throughout the lifecycle.
+**Container Status Tracking**: The implementation may use an additional status tracking mechanism via `/tmp/orchestrator_status/` on the host filesystem.
+Container labels include `task_status` which may be updated throughout the lifecycle, but the authoritative status lives in orchestration state and public events.

 The Docker management layer remains agnostic about orchestration strategies or git workflows.
 It simply provides isolated execution environments with proper resource controls and session preservation.
 The true isolation comes from each container working with its own complete git repository, with no possibility of cross-contamination between instances or with the host system.